open-telemetry/opentelemetry-specification/README.md

 ![OpenTelemetry Logo](https://opentelemetry.io/img/logos/opentelemetry-horizontal-color.png)

 The OpenTelemetry specification describes the cross-language requirements and expectations for all OpenTelemetry implementations.
+Changes to the specification must be proposed using the OpenTelemetry Enhancement Proposal process,described in more details in https://github.com/open-telemetry/oteps.

 ## Table of Contents